-You notice a pattern here.
-As with business and corporate jobs, traveling by yourself is another recommendable undertaking in your 20s.
+Much like entrepreneurship and corporate experience, traveling by yourself is another recommendable undertaking in your 20s.

 One of the best things about solo traveling is that you can kill several birds with one stone.
-By forcing yourself out of your comfort zone, you’ll become a better planner and you’ll improve your soft skills.
+By forcing yourself out of your comfort zone, you become a better planner, and you’ll improve your soft skills.

 Better still, traveling will give you much more nuanced views as well as lots of opportunities to interact with people from different cultures.

 12. Build the foundation for your physical wellbeing